Cambricon/mlu-exporter/README.md

 If you want to push metrics to Prometheus Pushgateway or VictoriaMetrics, you can run exporter with setting `push-gateway-url` flag, and config `push: true` on metrics witch need pushing in metrics configuration.

-See examples/metrics-push.yaml for pushing some metrics, .
+See examples/metrics-push.yaml for pushing some metrics.

 ```yaml
 utilization: